 The breach resulted in increased patient wait lines due to failed scheduling systems across several hospitals.
 This caused a significant strain on the healthcare system and its patients, with many unable to access care or receive medical attention.
 The Keralty Group has since taken significant steps to strengthen its cybersecurity systems, such as investing in advanced software security and hiring trained personnel.
 This attack serves as a reminder.

 The attack occurred on Sunday, November 27th, and was initially suspected to be caused by the RansomHouse group of threat actors.
 The group later confirmed their involvement and claimed they had stolen 3TB of data.
 Keralty Group released a statement on December 1st, 2022 condemning the attack and informing the public that they were taking measures to protect their systems.

 Since the breach, the company has not issued a follow-up update to give more details on the scope of the attack, the data that was compromised, or any steps taken to mitigate any potential risks.

-In today’s world, data breaches are a growing concern for LATAM countries.
+In today’s world, data breaches are a growing concern for countries in Latin America and the Caribbean.
 Secure source code and application security can help protect organizations from becoming victims of data theft.
 In addition, programming language-diagnostic security solutions and continuous monitoring are essential for detecting malicious activity.

 Organizations are turning to Kiuwan as the best solution to guard against these threats.
 We have created products like Code Security [SAST] and Software Composition Analysis [SCA] to aid organizations in their fight against data breaches.
 With these tools, organizations in LATAM can stay informed on the latest vulnerabilities and have peace of mind knowing their app is secure.